Head First

 BJ: Obviously my understanding of the business side at that time was

-never given a detailed explanation and besides, our main focus was on
+patchy.
+I was never given a detailed explanation and besides, our main

-direction and behaviour, whilst Pete still retained optimism that things
+behaviour, whilst Pete still retained optimism that things would work out

-had been to get further advances as soon as possible, because of the
+concern had been to get further advances as soon as possible, because of

 Int: Did their lyrics strike you in any way at the time?